NREL/reV-tutorial/tutorial_04_generation_a/README.md

     </pre>
 - `technology`: String indicating which SAM technology to analyze.
 We use `pvwattsv8`.

+Note that the "_mean" in the output requests (for example, in the `cf_mean`) typically indicates time-averaged results calculated by SAM.

+Before running the first reV generation module, it is essential to readdress the relationship between `reV` and `SAM` to better understand the interplay mechanism of these two systems.
+The `reV` modeling framework acts as a high-level pipeline, utlizing `SAM` for detailed performance and financial modeling of renewable energy systems.

-After the configurations, to run the generation, simply run the following command in your terminal:
+Finally, to run the generation, simply run the following command in your terminal:

 ```console
 reV generation -c config_gen.json